w1ne/jekyll-now/_posts/personal/2018-03-04-usb-to-serial-linux.md

 ---
 layout: post
-title: How to make Linux work with USB-to-serail adapter
+title: How to make Linux work with USB-to-serial
 blogid: personal
 ---